 OK, so it’s certainly good for your insides—but what about turmeric’s external benefits?
 Turns out, this spice has a few beauty tricks up its sleeves.

-With more than two dozen anti-inflammatory compounds, turmeric relieves more than just achy joints.
-In fact, the golden-hued spice can fight puffiness, acne, dryness, and even soothe eczema and psoriasis.
-Slather on this sunny yellow DIY face mask to experience turmeric’s rejuvenating powers firsthand.
+The golden-hued spice may fight puffiness, acne, and dryness, so slather on this sunny yellow DIY face mask to experience turmeric’s rejuvenating powers firsthand.

 Turmeric is also antimicrobial, so it can be helpful for everything from balancing gut flora to accelerating wound healing.
 In fact, some even use turmeric as a teeth whitener—if you’re already a fan of oil pulling, you might want to consider adding a dash of turmeric to your coconut oil.